techieeliot/Eliot-Sanford-Portfolio/README.md

 # Eliot Sanford's Portfolio

-The following page is my portfolio for all my projects.
+The following page is my portfolio for all my projects and lists my resume.
 The site is a simple single-page responsive design.
 Includes a contact form via formspree.io, pre-styled elements, and Sass sources.

 [Live link](https://techieeliot.github.io/Eliot-Sanford-Portfolio/)